-Due to chronic inflammation’s possibility of leading to serious health problems, echinacea may also help prevent some diseases (3).
+Due to chronic inflammation’s possibility of leading to serious health problems, echinacea may also help prevent some of these diseases (3).

 3. Heals Wounds

-Echinacea has been shown to speed up the healing of wounds.
-This is likely due to its anti-inflammatory and immune-boosting properties (1).
+Echinacea has been shown to speed up the healing of wounds in mice.
+This is likely due to its anti-inflammatory and immune-modulating properties (1).

 4. May Help Fight Cancer